Informed Asymmetric Actor-Critic: Leveraging Privileged Signals Beyond Full-State Access

 \paragraph{Car-Flag.} The Car-Flag environment \cite{nguyen2021pomdpdomains} models a continuous control task where an agent controls a car moving along a one-dimensional track via discrete force-control actions.
-At the two ends of the track are terminal flags: one representing a positive outcome (the good flag) and the other a negative outcome (the bad flag).
+At the two ends of the track are terminal flags: one corresponding to a positive outcome (good flag) and the other to a negative outcome (bad flag).
 Reaching either flag terminates the episode.
 Additionally, an intermediate information flag is placed along the track; when reached, it reveals the position of the good flag.
 While the task is conceptually similar to Heaven-Hell, key differences are the force-control and the position of the information flag.

 Both the state and observation spaces are represented as three-dimensional real-valued vectors.
 The state includes the agent's position, velocity, and the position of the good flag.
 The observation mirrors the state structure, but the third component (i.e., the good flag's position) is masked, i.e., set to zero, when the agent is outside the observation range of the information flag; and the agent's velocity is always hidden.
 In the informed setting, we provide the agent its velocity as a privileged partial signal.